-With a mortgage offset account, the borrower takes out a home loan, opens a savings or transaction account, and links the account to the loan.
-The benefit is that the money in your account is “offset” daily against your loan balance, meaning that the loan pretends that you have paid the balance of the account off your loan.
+A mortgage offset account is a savings or transaction account, which links to your home loan.
+The money in your account is “offset” daily against your loan balance, meaning that the loan pretends that you have paid the balance of the account off your loan.

 This will reduce the mortgage interest charged accordingly.
 So you might have a $200,000 loan and $15,000 in your offset account.
 Because of your offset account, you will only be charged interest against $185,000.